Felix-only/-Real-Time-Trailing-Stops-Strategy-Using-Regression/README.md

       ***Example of cleaned EUR-USD quotes (updated every 6 min):***
       <img src="./images/agg_table_image.png" width =600>
 1. Trained each currency pair, and stored the optimized regression models.
 The models performance wasn't optimum may due to small amount of training data, 400 data after cleaning and aggregation.
-According to The Law of Large Numbers, if we only have a small sample for experiments, it's very possible that our experimental probability could be different that our theoretical probility.
+According to The Law of Large Numbers, if we only have a small sample for experiments, it's very possible that our experimental probability could be different than our theoretical probility.
 I proceeded the modeling steps presented in [Trailing Stops 2](./detail_descriptions/Trailing%20Stops%202.pdf).
     - I additionally explored the assumption that whether the clustered volatility and Fractal Dimension have a linear relationship with the currency returns.
 I did an exploratory data analysis on 8 currency pairs that I gathered, and found the optimal number of clusters using the Elbow Method.
       <img src="./images/vol_k_cluster.png" width =450>
       <img src="./images/fd_k_cluster.png" width =450>